 Help Support Old Mission Gazette - Click Here

-Located at 12926 Center Road, about a half-mile north of Island View Road, Cory has pumpkins of all shapes and sizes (and he says there are a lot of BIG pumpkins this year), as well as decorative corn, corn stalks, colorful gourds and heirloom pie pumpkins.
+Located at 12926 Center Road, about a half-mile north of Island View Road, Cory has pumpkins of all shapes and sizes, as well as decorative corn, corn stalks, colorful gourds and heirloom pie pumpkins.